osmedeus/documentation/src/faq.md

 ???+ info "What are the donation tiers and how much should I donate to be eligible for the premium package?"
     You can join the Patreon here www.patreon.com/j3ssie or here https://docs.osmedeus.org/donation/ to see a private post contains a download link for premium packages.
-    Then you will be invited to backer channel to get direct support then
+    After that you will be invited to backer channel to get direct support then

 ???+ question "What is the specification required to run Osmedeus?"
     I recommend using VPS since it takes a lot of network bandwidth, the minimum spec would be 1 CPU 2GB RAM.
 You can of course increase or decrease the threads in the workflow to make it work in any spec